Mask mandates catch on as states, businesses try to bypass a toxic debate

 Even as the White House continued to resist pushing for a national mask mandate, evidence abounded that face coverings were becoming a de facto requirement — and not only in big cities where they have been in widespread use for months.

-Alabama’s governor, who leads one of the country’s most conservative states, on Wednesday said people would be obligated to wear masks when leaving the house.
-The announcement, which came as Alabama recorded a new single-day novel coronavirus death record, means nearly half of all states now have a mandate.
+Governors in two conservative states — Alabama and Montana — said Wednesday that people would be obligated to wear masks while in public.
+The announcements, which came as Alabama recorded a new single-day peak in covid-19 deaths and Montana hit a new high for cases, mean that nearly half of all states now have a mask mandate.

 The world’s largest retailer and a staple of rural communities nationwide, Walmart Inc., issued the same requirement for shoppers in its stores.
 A powerful trade group quickly embraced the choice, raising the prospect that other major chains will soon follow.